RoundTable: Investigating Group Decision-Making Mechanism in Multi-Agent Collaboration: Experiments

-\paragraph{Introduction} We use an exchange economy for the simulated environment because its advantages make it well-suited for evaluating a decentralized MAS\citep{varian1992microeconomic}.
+\paragraph{Introduction} We use an exchange economy for the competitive environment as the advantages make it ideal for evaluating a decentralized MAS \citep{varian1992microeconomic}.
 First, it is a plus-sum game where agents seek equilibrium, meaning collaboration opportunities exist if allocation is not yet optimal.
 Second, multiple equilibria in the market allow dynamic collaboration.
 Third, while equilibrium doesn't guarantee maximum utility, it must lie within one of the equilibria, helping to assess whether conflicts between agents hinder the group's progress toward the ultimate goal.

-Here, $K$ goods and $K$ agents participate in a market, with each good having a quantity of 100.
+Here, $K$ types of goods and the same number of agents participate in a market, with each good having a quantity of 100.
 Each agent has a Cobb-Douglas utility function $u_i = \prod a_k^{\theta_k}, \sum \theta_k = 1$, where $a_k$ represents the amount of good $k$ for agent $i$, and $\theta_k$ reflects the relative preference for each good \citep{cobb1928theory}.
-Agents aim to maximize their individual utility by finding an optimal allocation of goods.
-From a group perspective, the hidden goal is to maximize the total utility $U=\sum u_i$, which is not revealed to agents.
-For more on the exchange economy environment, see Appendix \ref{app:exchange_economy}.
+Agents' objective is set to maximize their individual utility by finding an optimal allocation of goods.
+From a group perspective, the hidden goal is to maximize the total utility $U=\sum u_i$, which is not revealed to agents.\footnote{For more on the exchange economy environment, see Appendix \ref{app:exchange_economy}.}

-To reflect common MAS collaboration patterns, we use an asymmetric utility function setup with $K=3$ agents, where each agent prefers different goods, mimicking real-world scenarios where agents specialize in different areas.
-Each agent's utility function is $u_i = a_i^{0.8}\prod_{k \neq i} a_k^{\tilde{\theta}}$, where $\tilde{\theta} = \frac{1-0.8}{|\sI|}$.
-Other types of utility function sets are shared in \ref{app:other_utility_sets}.
-We report performance as the average of 100 simulations.
+To reflect common MAS collaboration patterns, we use an asymmetric utility function setup with $K=3$ types of goods and agents, where each agent prefers different goods, mimicking real-world scenarios where agents specialize in different areas.\footnote{Other types of utility function sets are shared in Appendix \ref{app:other_utility_sets}.} Each agent's utility function is $u_i = a_i^{0.8}\prod_{k \neq i} a_k^{\tilde{\theta}}$, where $\tilde{\theta} = \frac{0.2}{K-1}$.